tsenst/RLOFLib/RLOFSample/Readme.md

 The example application has been tested with the following configurations:
  - [x] Visual Studio 2010 / Windows 7
  - [x] Visual Studio 2017 / Windows 7

+If your current Visual Studio version is not supported.
+You can try to link sibiling existing version.
+The following configurations have been tested:
+ - [x] Visual Studio 2015 link libRLOF_vc141_x64.lib / Windows 10

+Please feel free to contact us (senst@nue.tu-berlin.de) if you need a specific compilant for your development enviroment.

 Please mention to announce the binary path "/lib/" e.g. by setting the environment PATH variable (e.g. PATH=D:/workspace/Arbeit_Senst/publicProjects/RLOFLib/lib/ ) in your project debugging settings.